charto/nbind/README.md

 optimized C++ code. `nbind` provides an `_nbind_debug()` function in `api.h` that you can call from C++ to invoke the browser's debugger when using asm.js.

+For debugging a Node.js addon, if you would normally test it like `node test.js`, you can instead use `gdb node` and type `run test.js` in the GDB prompt.
+Then in case of a crash, it will show where it happened, inspect the stack etc.

+You should also modify `nbind.gypi` (inside nbind's `src` directory) and possibly your own `binding.gyp`, to remove any `-O?` flags and instead add a `-g` flag, then remove the `build` directory and recompile.
+This allows GDB to show much more information.

 Alternatives
 ------------